 A great grown up cookie

 They are a little spongy but dense at the same time if that makes sense.
 The mascarpone adds a subtle flavour and the pistachios are just fantastic.
 A great snacking cookie with a cup of tea or coffee.

 At first glance, they might not look like much, but they are pretty darn tasty.
 It’s easy to over look the “less attractive” cookies on a platter in choice of the attention seeking glittery ones.
 But sometimes looks don’t count…hahaha.

-I was surprised to see that these were one of his favourites.
+I was surprised to see that these were one of my husband’s favourites.
 He always roots for the underdog.
-I'm only saying they were his favourite based on how many he ate.
+I’m only saying they were his favourite based on how many he ate.
 As in, almost all of them.

 Today, I want to leave you with Rockin Around the Christmas Tree by Brenda Lee.
 Another classic and favourite Christmas tune.
 But if I have to confess, I love most of the old school Christmas music.
 There’s some of the newer songs I don’t mind as well, but I prefer the classics.
 And when I say classics, I mean anything before 1990!

 Have a great Tuesday and don’t forget to check back tomorrow to see what Christmas treat I have in store.